 Typical travel items like clothes, cameras, and similar personal goods can be taken through customs in Norway duty-free, without having to be declared, as long as the total value does not exceed NOK 6,000.

 Norway customs allows travelers to bring currency up to a value of NOK 25,000 before it has to be declared.
-Traveler’s Checks are excluded from this rule.
+Traveler’s Checks are excluded from this rule but gift cards are included.

 What Are the Customs Rules for Medicines?